I-87 - Connecting Raleigh to Norfolk, VA

 Route Type: 4-lane Freeway Length: 9.8 Miles Status: Not Interstate Standard Upgrade Project Funded: No

 US 64, after splitting off from US 264 is a 4-lane freeway with shoulders and bridges not up to interstate standards.
 Besides widening the shoulders to 12 feet, the Study recommends rebuilding 3 bridges, including at Alt.
 US 64/NC 231 at a total cost of $27.1 million.
 Currently not a funded project in the Final 2024-2033 STIP, thus not scheduled for construction until after 2033.
+The new list of potential projects for the 2026-2035 STIP also does not include any projects for this segment.

-Segment 5 (Updated 3/24/24)
+Segment 5 (Updated 12/7/24)

 US 64 Freeway, US 64 Alt/NC 231 exit in Spring Hope to NC 58 exit in Nashville